 Table 1

-A system architect or technical manager should be able to integrate these privacy Services into a functional architecture, with specific mechanisms selected to implement these functions.
+A privacy engineer, system architect or technical manager should be able to integrate these privacy Services into a functional architecture, with specific mechanisms selected to implement these functions.
 In fact, a key purpose of the PMRM is to stimulate design and analysis of the specific functions - both manual and automated - that are needed to implement any set of privacy policies.
 In that sense, the PMRM is an analytic tool.

+The privacy engineer, systems architect or technical manager does so by selecting the various Services and Functions needed to implement the Privacy Controls.

-The PMRM identif various system capabilities that are not typically described in privacy practices and principles.
+The PMRM Services identify various system and process capabilities that are not typically described in privacy practices and principles.
 For example, a policy management (or “usage and control”) function is essential to manage the PI usage constraints established by a data subject information processor or by regulation, but such a function is not explicitly named in privacy principles/practices.
 Likewise, interfaces (and agents) are not explicit in the privacy principles/practices, but are necessary to represent other essential operational capabilities.

-Such inferred capabilities are necessary if information systems are to be made “privacy configurable and compliant.”
+Such inferred capabilities are necessary if information systems and process design are to be made “privacy configurable and compliant.”
 Without them, enforcing privacy policies in a distributed, fully automated environment will not be possible, and businesses, data subjects, and regulators will be burdened with inefficient and error-prone manual processing, inadequate privacy governance and compliance controls, and inadequate compliance reporting.

 As used here,